Clemapfel/jluna/docs/manual.md

 Array{UInt64, 4}
 ```

-Which can help remind user what type gets converted to what and is used internally to ensure that the result of a `box` call of exactly the type the user specified.
-For example a `std::pair<int, std::string>` could bind to a `Pair{Any, Any}` julia-side, however instead, `jluna` deduces the type to be exactly `Pair{Int32, String}` after boxing.
+This can help remind user what type gets converted and can be used when generating julia code.

 ---